 What is Helmholtz free energy?

-F: Helmholtz free energy in joules
+- F is the Helmholtz free energy in Joules

-Formula development for laws of thermodynamics:\(dU=\delta Q+\delta W\) (first law of thermodynamics for closed system) \(dU=TdS-pdV\) (𝜹Q = TdS and 𝜹W = pdV) \(dU=d(TS)-SdT-pdV\) (product rule ie; d(TS) = TdS+SdT) \(d(U-TS)= -SdT-pdV\) \(dF=-SdT-pdV\) (from F=U-TS)
+Formula development for laws of thermodynamics:\(dU=\delta Q+\delta W\) which is from first law of thermodynamics for closed system \(dU=TdS-pdV\) (𝜹Q = TdS and 𝜹W = pdV) \(dU=d(TS)-SdT-pdV\) (product rule ie; d(TS) = TdS+SdT) \(d(U-TS)= -SdT-pdV\) \(dF=-SdT-pdV\) (from F=U-TS)

 Application of Helmholtz free energy

 Pure fluids with high accuracy (like industrial refrigerants) are represented using Helmholtz function as a sum of ideal gas and residual terms.

-- In autoencoder: Autoencoder is an artificial neural network which is used to encode efficient data.
+Auto-encoder is an artificial neural network which is used to encode efficient data.
 Here Helmholtz energy is used to find the sum of code cost and reconstructed code.